Monday 6th– Friday 10th July 2015

-The international Summer Institute in Qualitative Research provides the opportunity to learn about current trends in theory and methodology, in dialogue with leading theorists.
+The fourth international Summer Institute in Qualitative Research provided the opportunity to learn about current trends in theory and methodology, in dialogue with leading theorists.

 This conference explored the frontiers and possible futures of mathematics education through considering how theoretical resources enable alternative possibilities.

 Space, Place and Social Justice in Education

 One day international seminar